Skip to main content

 4. Braille Paper.
 Two boxes of continuous feed 11x11.5 braille paper

 1. Duxbury software training.
 Will be offered once a year with various follow-up and networking opportunities with trainers and consultants.
-Each year upgrades for the software are offered through participation in the training.

 2. Scanning for Braille, Large Print and Electronic Text.
 This training course is offered once a year and various recorded training resources are available on the BEST Grant website.
-Upgrades for ABBYY FineReader are offered for participation in this training each year.

 3. Technical Assistance.